 Three days later, you called me and said, Hey, I'm ready to do this.

-I'm gonna do something.
+I'm going to do something.

-And my wife says that's my script.
+And my wife says, That's my script.

 We flew up to New York.

-Dan Gordon did the pitching, and in that 20 minutes that Dan talked, you didn't interrupt them once.
+And in that 20 minutes that Dan talked, you didn't interrupt him once.

-I thought we should have done the documentary on that, because I thought that was pretty amazing.
+I thought we should have done the documentary on that because I thought that was pretty amazing.

 You were spellbound by the script and the story that he had to tell.

-Listen, I've I've learned that there's some of the movie business, I don't like the business part of it, but what you guys have created, the artistic part of it.
+Listen, I've learned that there's some of the movie business, I don't like the business part of it, but what you guys have created, the artistic part of it.

 You know, I have now shown this to over 200 people.

-Ninety-eight percent of people that see this movie cry.
+And it's unbelievable: 98% of people that see this movie cry.

-And you start out as a very conflicted individual that hates God, aborting God, and then we find out the reason why.
+And you start out as a very conflicted individual that hates God, aborting God.

-You left your family and you're drinking too much and you're doing drugs, and and we find out the reason you wrote aborting God.
+And you left your family and you're drinking too much and you're doing drugs.

-Um, and you had lost a son at nine years old.
+And you had lost a son at nine years old.

 And the transformation is amazing.